-Here are some key reasons that making, as a tool, beats anything else, hands down:
+Here are the seven key reasons that making, as a tool, beats anything else, hands down:

 Making is cheaper than planning: if you make any kind of large-scale bet on the future, you’d better hope you’re right.
-Making small incremental bets is the best insurance policy against large-scale failure and the costs that come with it.
+Making small incremental bets that you can validate as you go is the best insurance policy against large-scale failure and the costs that come with it.